platformsh/platformsh-docs/docs/src/guides/micronaut/redis.md

 ## 2. Add the Redis relationship

-In your `.platform.app.yaml` file, use the service name `searchelastic` to grant the application access to Elasticsearch via a relationship:
+In your `.platform.app.yaml` file, use the service name `redisdata` to grant the application access to Elasticsearch via a relationship:

 {{< readFile file="src/registry/images/examples/full/redis-persistent.app.yaml" highlight="yaml" >}}